atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial4.md

 ### Step 3 : Add id to all of your objects

 It is necessary to add an id to all of your objects.
-It will be easier to use with grafana.
+It will be easier to use with Grafana.

 To add an id, `right click` on your object, then go on `Properties of your object`.
-A windows will appears and will allow you to change the ID
+A window will appears and will allow you to change the ID

 ![Propriete](./../../screenshots/demo/tutorial4/Propriete.png)

 ### Step 4 : Save you shape

-To save you shape, you need to save in `SVG Inkscape` or `SVG simple` format.
+To save your shape, you need to save in `SVG Inkscape` or `SVG simple` format.

 ![Enregistrer](./../../screenshots/demo/tutorial4/enregistrer.png)